 Just as it is easy to take photos and videos with cell phones and tablets, it’s easy and fun to share them through social media like Facebook, Twitter, YouTube, Vine and other outlets.
 But like other material on the Internet, any photos you upload to these sites are out there for anyone to see.

-Insurance company defense attorneys routinely look at social media accounts of those pursuing lawsuits against their clients, and they know their way around privacy settings.
+Insurance company defense attorneys routinely look at social media accounts of those pursuing lawsuits against their clients.
 Even though your injuries and your pain and suffering are real, a photo can be presented out of context to hurt your credibility.
 It is very important to keep this in mind throughout your personal injury case.

 Our Lawyers Can Use Photos to Establish Your Case

 If you have suffered a serious personal injury or the loss of a loved one in a car accident, contact The Millar Law Firm.
-We can prepare a legal claim for you to obtain compensation for your medical expenses, property damage and other losses.
+We can investigate for you and prepare a legal claim for you to obtain compensation for your medical expenses, property damage and other losses.

-Our personal injury lawyers have helped people across Georgia obtain the compensation they deserved after accidents.
+Our Atlanta personal injury car accident lawyers and South Atlanta auto accident attorneys have helped people across Georgia obtain the compensation they deserved after accidents.

 Call or contact us online to get started on your case today.
 We can advise you in a free initial legal consultation.